 They don’t really have a plan to follow, so it makes things a little more challenging for them.

 But they’re wondering about how they know if they’re really making progress and in my mind, this is the easiest way for you to know for yourself, whether or not you’re on the right track.
 Whether or not you’re actually making progress.
 Whether or not what you’re doing is actually working.

-Because if you wake up every single day after taking little to no action the day or the days before, and you compare yourself with where you were in the previous day, or day or two before, and you find that you’re kind of stuck, you’re feeling kind of stagnant, you haven’t made a lot of progress.
+If you wake up every single day after taking little to no action the day or the days before, and you compare yourself with where you were in the previous day, or day or two before, and you find that you’re kind of stuck, you’re feeling kind of stagnant, you haven’t made a lot of progress.
 Maybe you’re still haunted by constant mental movies about your partner’s past day and night.
-Maybe you’re still getting really lousy sleep at night.
+Or, you’re still getting really lousy sleep at night.
 Maybe you still have that horrible, sick feeling in the pit of your stomach during most of the day.

 That it’s time to try something new.

 If you’re committed to an online course, or a guidebook, therapist, psychologist, coach, whatever it is.
 If you’re taking action and you wake up on consecutive mornings and you check in with yourself, am I feeling better today than I felt yesterday, than I felt last week?